The Caverns of Thracia

 The Caverns of Thracia is an adventure for fantasy role-playing games published by Judges Guild in 1979.
 Written by Jennell Jaquays, it was compatible with Dungeons & Dragons.
 A revised edition—compatible with Dungeons & Dragons 3.5 edition—was published in 2004.

 Contents

-The Caverns of Thracia is a scenario with a Greek mythical background that describes an intricate dungeon complex and lost city.
-The upper levels are for low-level player characters; lower levels are more difficult.
+The Caverns of Thracia is an adventure scenario with a background based on Greek mythology which details a dungeon complex as well as a lost city.
+The upper levels of the dungeon are intended for low-level player character, while the lower levels are more challenging for higher level characters.

-This supplement represents a series of rooms and caverns which have had many previous owners.
-Long ago they were a religious center for lizard men but were taken over by humans worshipping Thanatos, the god of death.
-The humans used beast men (gnolls, minotaurs, dog brothers, etc.) for slaves.
-The slaves rebelled, and the caverns changed hands again.
-The beast men chose an intelligent minotaur to rule them.
-His descendants still reign.
-The caverns are now in the hands of the minotaur king, except for a small part of the first level, still controlled by the worshippers of Thanatos.
-This dungeon is for characters of levels 2 through 6.

-The Caverns of Thracia is an extensive setting and the text provides a great deal of historical background which fleshes out the adventure.